Dhirajsharma2060/FIleScanner_wordcounter/system.md

 - All file and directory errors are reported and do not silently fail.
 - The directory walk returns an error if traversal fails.
 - Worker errors are printed with context.
+- Context cancellation is handled for graceful shutdown on SIGINT/SIGTERM.

 ---